-A few weeks back, I got a text message from a buddy of mine asking an interesting question.
+A few weeks back, I got a text message from a friend asking an interesting question.

 Actually, it was less of a question and more of a favor.
-He wanted to be able to double the amount of pullups that he was able to do.
+He wanted to be able to double the number of pull-ups he could do.

-So I wrote him a program, then decided that this would make a good blog post, and so here we are.
+So I wrote him a program, then decided it would make a good blog post, so here we are.

 Alex wants to essentially double his number of pull-ups.
 Which, to be honest, is not only possible, but also—assuming you have the right programming—is also fairly simple.

-For a few reasons, starting with how bad-ass pullups are.
-You see, pullups aren’t just a great bodyweight exercise—they’re a great exercise, period.
-Not only are pullups one of the most effective movements for increasing size and strength in the muscles of the upper back, they’re also a fantastic core exercise and arm exercise.
+Firstly, pull-ups aren’t just a great bodyweight exercise—they’re a great exercise, period.
+Not only are pull-ups one of the most effective movements for strengthening and growing the upper back, but they’re also a fantastic core exercise and arm exercise.

-Moreover, pullups are probably the single best way to measure relative strength, which is a fancy way of referring to how strong you are relative to your body weight.
+Pull-ups are also probably the single best way to measure relative strength, which is a fancy way of referring to how strong you are relative to your body weight.

 Speaking generally, people with better relative strength also have faster run times and higher vertical leaps.

-Does this mean that increasing your pullups is going to immediately increase your 40 yard dash or your vertical leap?
+Does this mean that increasing your pull-ups is going to immediately increase your 40-yard dash or your vertical leap?
 Probably not.
-However, assuming you continue to train those, I strongly believe that you’ll see better progress there because your overall relative strength is better.
+However, assuming you continue to train those, you’ll see better progress there because your overall relative strength is better.

 Moving on from athletics, let’s talk aesthetics.
-If you’re a guy, going more pullups will help you develop a nice V-taper that can fill out a suit jacket quite nicely.
-If you’re a woman, pullups will help you develop the musculature of a sexy back that looks great in a nice dress.
+If you’re a guy, doing more pull-ups will help you develop a nice V-taper that can fill out a suit jacket nicely.
+For women, pull-ups help develop the musculature of a sexy back that looks great in a nice dress.

 All of this of course leads up to the point of this post: